 Where is Portreath?

 The beach at Portreath is well looked after and as is common on most Cornwall beaches, dogs are not permitted on the beach from Easter Day to 1st October each year.
-The harbor town of Portreath is an ideal holiday location with its balance of having an excellent coast surrounded by beautiful and scenic countryside and easy access to the rest of Cornwall.
+The harbour town of Portreath is an ideal holiday location with its balance of having an excellent coast surrounded by beautiful and scenic countryside and easy access to the rest of Cornwall.
 Portreath is an excellent location for hikers with spectacular views to enjoy from the cliffs.

 Try the walk to Bassets Cove, it is approximately 5 miles there and back.
 The walk can be strenuous in parts but the effort is well and truly rewarded with lovely views, fields of wild flowers and excellent for catching glimpses of sea birds.